UAlbertaALTLab/recording-validation-interface/README.md

-# recording-validation-interface
+# Maskwacîs recordings validation

-Maskwacîs recordings validation interface.
+An app for viewing and validating recordings done in Maskwacîs.

 Install